-Mandatory code being developed by ACCC will create ‘level playing field’ in media landscape, Josh Frydenberg says
+A mandatory code being developed by ACCC will create ‘level playing field’ in media landscape.
+Josh Frydenberg says

 From the original story:

 Facebook and Google will be forced to share advertising revenue with Australian media companies after the treasurer, Josh Frydenberg, instructed the competition watchdog to develop a mandatory code of conduct for the digital giants amid a steep decline in advertising brought on by the coronavirus pandemic.

 This is the same steep advertising decline that has New Zealand media companies in a tail spin.
 Things have been tough for nearly 20 years.
 Depending on which set of numbers you read, Facebook and Google take as up to 85 percent of advertising revenue.

 Media extinction event

 Elsewhere pundits have described the Covid-19 pandemic as the extinction trigger for traditional media.
 The comparison is with the meteor that wiped out most dinosaurs.